intresrl/cloud-tutorials/istio/README.md

 ## Aim

-The aim of this project is to install Istio on a kubernetes cluster and deploy a simple application to test the installation.
+The aim of this project is to install Istio on a kubernetes cluster with a simple application to test the Istio features.
-The application is composed of three microservices that communicate with each other.
+The application is composed of three microservices (Orders, Products and Customers) that communicate with each other.
 Some of the services have issues.
 The orders service forwards all the headers that start with "x-" to the other services.
 The goal is to use Istio to manage the traffic between the services and to apply some policies to manage the issues.